-Government or private loans given to students to cover their educational and living expenses.
+Government or private loans are given to students to cover their educational and living expenses.

 The amount of established need not covered by a student’s financial aid package.

-Student loans which are not subsidized by the government.
+Student loans are not subsidized by the government.

-A program which allows students to earn money working on campus or in the local community.
+A program that allows students to earn money working on campus or in the local community.